Energy

 Components of an air supply ventilation system

 Mechanical air supply ventilation is generally by fan, which may be stand-alone or part of an air conditioning or heat recovery system.
-To move fresh air from outside to indoors also requires an air intake, air filter, ductwork and room diffusers.
+To move fresh air from outside to indoors also requires an air intake, an air filter to remove particulates, ductwork, and room diffusers.

-• locating an air intake where it will not draw in polluted air.
+The air intake should be located where it will not draw in polluted air.

 Fresh air heating

 Many fresh air supply ventilation systems provide some heat to the supply air flow before it is drawn indoors.
 Heating air brought from outside can consume substantial amounts of energy, particularly in winter when the outdoor air temperature is low.
-This can be reduced by installing a heat recovery ventilation system or by designing the system so that the fresh air:
+This can be reduced by using a heat recovery ventilation system, or by designing the system so that the fresh air:

 • volume flow rate is kept to appropriate levels